2026 Bible Teachers and Preachers (Advanced) Network

 - Image

-Join us as we explore 2 Corinthians 3-5 together in the Advanced Network 2025.
+In this year’s Advanced Network, we will explore teaching and preaching Proverbs and Ecclesiastes.
 All those who teach the Bible, whether in a local church setting, on university campuses, or elsewhere, whether from the pulpit or not, are welcome.

-The Advanced Track is for those who have either attended a previous European Bible Teachers and Preachers Network, participated in the Year-Round Mentoring Preachers track, a Cor Deo preaching course, or a Langham Preaching seminar in Europe.
+The Advanced Track is for those who have either attended a previous ELF Bible Teachers and Preachers Network, participated in the Year-Round Mentoring Preachers track, a Cor Deo preaching course, or a Langham Preaching seminar in Europe.

 For those who have proven success in these areas and would like to be considered for the Advanced Network, please email ksaylor@euroleadership.org with a description of your background, experience in Bible teaching, and an explanation of why you would like to move up into the Advanced Network.